 The G.O.A.T.
-(Greatest Of All Time) Competition provides a fun and interactive way for students to learn about food and fibre production through use of the curriculum-linked Australian Good Meat Education resources.
+(Greatest Of All Time) Competition provides a fun and interactive way for students to learn about food and fibre production through use of the curriculum-linked Australian Good Meat Education resources, while also exploring what makes their local region - showcasing why it is the 'greatest of all time.'